Here's a well-made flash Chess game. Play single-player against the computer or multiplayer against real people.

 This game follows standard chess rules including castling and en-passant; also "draw" conditions on three repetitions or 50 pawn-less moves.

-HOW TO PLAY.
+HOW TO PLAY THIS GAME.
 To begin playing Flash Chess, click the "Click to Start" button.
 Then choose the Advanced, Casual, or Novice option depending on your skill level.

 Novice Mode.
 In novice mode, the computer plays chess at its lowest level.
 Use this setting if you're still learning chess or if you want to beat the Flash Chess computer quickly.